Mahindananda Aluthgamage

-He is a current Member of Parliament representing the Kandy Electoral District.
+He was elected as a Member of Parliament representing the Kandy Electoral District.
 He was educated at Gangasiripura Vidyalaya Gampola and Royal College Colombo.
-He lost his position as a minister in 2015 when former President Mahinda Rajapaksha was defeated at the election.
-He is well known for his ability to speak Sinhala, Tamil and English fluently and gained popularity among Tamil community for his political rallies in Northern Province.
+He lost his position as a minister in 2015 when President Mahinda Rajapaksha was defeated in the 2015 presidential election.
+He is well known for his ability to speak Sinhala, Tamil and English fluently and gained popularity among the Tamil community for his political rallies in Northern Province.

+On 29 May 2025, Aluthgamage was convicted of corruption by the Colombo High Court and was sentenced to twenty years of rigorous imprisonment.

 Career

-He entered the mainstream politics in 1990 at the age of 25.
+He entered mainstream politics in 1990 at the age of 25.
 He served as a people's representative in the Sri Lankan Parliament in 2000, 2001, 2004, 2010 and 2020.
 He served as the minister of sports from 2010 to 2015.

 He was sworn in as the state minister of Power and Energy on 27 November 2019.
 In February 2020, his position was later changed and modified as state minister of Renewable Energy and Power.
 In June 2020, he was appointed as the spokesperson for the Sri Lankan government.
 In June 2020, he completed his 30 years of politics.

+Aluthgamage lost his parliamentary seat in 2024.
+Following the electoral defeat, he announced his retirement from politics.